MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 OR

- walking in to a meeting with your team, sitting down and
+ walking in to a meeting with your team, sitting down and people self organizing and collaborating towards solutioning work problems.

+Distance from Project Management: It is important to make clear and obvious the Agile because if you focus on doing Scrum by the book without adhering to these principles, you will create problems.
+People won{t find their groove, things won't click, outputs will have quality issues.

+ Learning loops

 **Understanding Scrum - Step 2: Focus on Value.**